The following known issues affect MAP.

 - When debugging a CUDA application, using the Step threads together box and Run to here to step into OpenMP regions is not supported.
 Breakpoints can be used to stop at the desired line.

-- Stepping multiple warps simultaneously (e.g. those in the same block or kernel) is not supported in CUDA 9.x.
+- Stepping multiple warps simultaneously (e.g. those in the same block or kernel) is not supported in CUDA 9.0 and above.
 Individual warps can be stepped sequentially to achieve the same effect.

-- When CUDA is set to Detect invalid accesses (memcheck), placing breakpoints in CUDA kernels is not supported.
+- When CUDA is set to Detect invalid accesses (memcheck), placing breakpoints in CUDA kernels is only supported in CUDA 10.1 or later.

 - A driver issue in CUDA 9.1 prevents DDT from debugging CUDA GPU applications on Cray machines using Cray MPT (aprun).
 As a workaround launch the CUDA application outside of DDT and attach to it.